TGSec/ldscriptures/README.md

 Some features include:

--   **Book of Mormon, Bible, Pearl of Great Price and Doctrine and Covenants.**
+-   Easy interface for accessing chapters and versicles of the Bible, Book of Mormon, Doctrine and Covenants and Pearl of Great Price

 -   **Official Declarations** (1 & 2) and **FAC Similes** of Book of Abraham.